geomsi/geomsi.github.io/content/publication/conference-paper/IGARSS2023/Celik_et_al_2023_CONUS.md

 ---
-title: 'Interpretable cotton yield prediction model using Earth Observation time series'
+title: 'Explainable Artificial Intelligence for Cotton Yield Prediction with Multisource Data'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Mehmet Furkan Celik
   - admin
-  - Mehmet Furkan Celik
   - Esra Erten
+  - Gustau Camps-Valls

 # Author notes (optional)
 author_notes: